Avaya-Infinity/sample-applications/avaya-infinity-twilio-sms-connector/README.md

 To handle the outgoing SMS the Connector will:

 1. Expose a webhook endpoint to receive SMS from Avaya Infinity™ and configure the webhook URL in Avaya Infinity™ Admin Console in the Connector Configuration
-2. When the contact center sends an SMS for the end user using the Twilio number, the connector will receive the SMS as a Webhook event on the above webhook endpoint, process it and forward it to Twilio using Twilio APIs for sending SMS.
+2. When the contact center sends an SMS for the end user using the Twilio number, the connector will receive the SMS as a Webhook event on the above webhook endpoint.
+Process the [`messages` event](https://developer.avaya.com/en/docs/infinity-platform/custom-messaging/tbd) it and forward it to Twilio using Twilio APIs for sending SMS.

 ### Additional Features